carlosarismendi/chess/README.md

 <ul>
   <li> <!-- PIECE CLASS -->
     <p>
-      <strong>Piece</strong>: this represents both a piece in the board.
-It is represented by a type (pawn, bishop, knight...), file (A-Z) and rank (1-8), and color (black or white).
+      <strong>Piece</strong>: this represents a piece in the board.
+It has a type (pawn, bishop, knight...), file (A-Z), rank (1-8), and color (black or white).
 Additionally, it contains an array where all its legal moves will be stored for each turn.
 This class is mainly used as a data container without any behaviour.
     </p>
   </li>